Ready for a new volunteer opportunity in the Wissahickon?

 Registration

 is required for participation in all workshops/workdays.
-To

 register, e-mail FOW Volunteer Coordinator Eric Falk at falk@fow.org.
-Volunteers are encouraged to bike, hike, or carpool to

 these events.
 Workshops/workdays will be cancelled in the event of heavy rain.